artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 c.
 Explain the differences observed between the two cases.

 ---
+## Building the *Pipelined processor*
+Look at the following presentation which shows step-by-step how to build the Ripes Pipelined processor and several examples of a subset of instructions executing on it: [BuildingPipelined](https://drive.google.com/file/d/1YEU6boOllnm3OXSRJV4YFuy86CcGv4En/view?usp=sharing
+).

 ## Basic use of the *Pipelined processor*
 To use Ripes for the *Pipelined processor*, follow these steps: